jgscott/STA380/exercises/README.md

-## Author attribution
+## The Reuters corpus

+Revisit the Reuters C50 text corpus that we briefly explored in class.
+Your task is simple: tell an interesting story, anchored in some analytical tools we have learned in this class, using this data.
+For example:
+- you could cluster authors or documents and tell a story about what you find.
+- you could look for common factors using PCA.
-Revisit the Reuters C50 corpus that we explored in class.
-Your task is to build the best model you can, using any combination of tools you see fit, for predicting the author of an article on the basis of that article's textual content.
-Describe clearly what models you are using, how you constructed features, and so forth.
-Yes, this is a supervised learning task, but it potentially draws on a lot of what you know about unsupervised learning, since constructing features for a document might involve dimensionality reduction.
+- you could train a predictive model and assess its accuracy.
+(Yes, this is a supervised learning task, but it potentially draws on a lot of what you know about unsupervised learning, since constructing features for a document might involve dimensionality reduction.)
+- you could do anything else that strikes you as interesting with this data.

+Describe clearly what question you are trying to answer, what models you are using, how you pre-processed the data, and so forth.
+Make sure you include at least _one_ really interesting plot (although more than one might be necessary, depending on your question and approach.)

+Format your write-up in the following sections, some of which might be quite short:
+- Question: What question(s) are you trying to answer?
+- Approach: What approach/statistical tool did you use to answer the questions?
+- Results: What evidence/results did your approach provide to answer the questions?
+(E.g. any numbers, tables, figures as appropriate.)
+- Conclusion: What are your conclusions about your questions?
+Provide a written interpretation of your results, understandable to stakeholders who might plausibly take an interest in this data set.

-In the C50train directory, you have 50 articles from each of 50 different authors (one author per directory).
-Use this training data (and this data alone) to build the model.
-Then apply your model to predict the authorship of the articles in the C50test directory, which is about the same size as the training set.
-Describe your data pre-processing and analysis pipeline in detail.
+Regarding the data itself: In the C50train directory, you have 50 articles from each of 50 different authors (one author per directory).
+Then in the C50test directory, you have another 50 articles from each of those same 50 authors (again, one author per directory).
+This train/test split is obviously intended for building predictive models, but to repeat, you need not do that on this problem.
+You can tell any story you want using any methods you want.
+Just make it compelling!

-Note: you will need to figure out a way to deal with words in the test set that you never saw in the training set.
+Note: if you try to build a predictive model, you will need to figure out a way to deal with words in the test set that you never saw in the training set.
 This is a nontrivial aspect of the modeling exercise.
-You might, for example, consider adding a pseudo-word to the training set vocabulary, corresponding to "word not seen before," and add a pseudo-count to it so it doesn't look like these out-of-vocabulary words have zero probability on the testing set.
-Or you might simply ignore those new words, at a possible cost in performance.
+(E.g. you might simply ignore those new words.)

-This question will be graded according to two criteria:
+This question will be graded according to three criteria:
+  1. the overall "interesting-ness" of your question and analysis.
-  1. the clarity of your description.
+  2. the clarity of your description.
 We will be asking ourselves: could your analysis be reproduced by a competent data scientist based on what you've said?
 (That's good.)
 Or would that person have to wade into the code in order to understand what, precisely, you've done?
 (That's bad.)
-  2. the test-set performance of your best model, versus the best model that your instructors can build using tools we have learned in class.
+  3. technical correctness (i.e. did you make any mistakes in execution or interpretation?)

 ## Association rule mining

-Use the data on grocery purchases in [groceries.txt](../data/groceries.txt) and find some interesting association rules for these shopping baskets.
+Revisit the notes on association rule mining and the R example on music playlists: [playlists.R](../R/playlists.R) and [playlists.csv](../data/playlists.csv).
+Then use the data on grocery purchases in [groceries.txt](../data/groceries.txt) and find some interesting association rules for these shopping baskets.
+The data file is a list of shopping baskets: one person's basket for each row, with multiple items per row separated by commas -- you'll have to cobble together a few utilities for processing this into the format expected by the "arules" package.
 Pick your own thresholds for lift and confidence; just be clear what these thresholds are and how you picked them.
 Do your discovered item sets make sense?
 Present your discoveries in an interesting and concise way.

 Notes:
 - Like with the first problem: this is an exercise in visual and numerical story-telling.
 Do be clear in your description of what you've done, but keep the focus on the data, the figures, and the insights your analysis has drawn from the data.